chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 a given condition and a promise to find the rest.
 This means that it keeps fulfilling promises, until it reaches the next element that satisfies the predicate.

-Similarly, [map-stream](../common-libraries/map-stream.md) returns the projection of the first element of a stream and a promise to project the rest of them as requested.
+Similarly, [map-stream](../common-libraries/map-stream.md) returns the projection of the first element of a stream and a promise to project the rest of them on a need-to-know basis.

 ### Sieve of Eratosthenes
 Let's see a more interesting filtering problem.
-Let's find the 51st prime number with the sieve of Eratosthenes.
+Let's find the 51st prime number with the sieve of Eratosthenes (276 BC).
 A prime number is one that is exactly divided, i.e. with no remainder, by itself and 1 alone.

 ```scheme